Casualties of Israeli attacks on the Gaza Strip: Al-Sawarki family

 Israel defence officials later stated they were surprised by the casualties and admitted it had been a mistake.
 According to local sources they were a simple sheep and goat-herding folk who had resided there, in a shack devoid of water and electricity, for a long time, some claimed 20 years.
 It is no secret, Gazan sources say, that top commanders in the area do not live in squalor, as did the family of Abu Malhous.

 Initially, the IDF's Arabic-language spokesman, Avichay Adraee falsely claimed that the father Abu Malhous had been in command of Islamic Jihad's rocket squadrons in central Gaza.
 No such person is known to belong to the Islamic Jihad organization.
 The report was declared to be false by Haaretz, and admitted to be so later by Israeli Defence officials who looked into the matter.
 It was reported that Avichay Adraee based his statement on a rumour circulating among civilian users of an Israeli Telegram group, and that the army's original identification of the shack as terrorist infrastructure was based on rumours in social media.
 It emerged that Israeli intelligence hadn't reportedly controlled the target for a year prior to the strike, that no check had been conducted to ensure civilians were not present, and that the site had not been reexamined by Israeli intelligence agencies in the preceding months.
 Islamic Jihad identified the photo of the assumed Jihad militant provided by the IDF spokesman as the victim of the strike as that of another person, a commander in Rafah, who is still alive.

-Military officials in Israel stated that "civilian casualties are unavoidable in Gaza's teeming neighborhoods" The IDF, promising an investigation, stated that they were still trying to figure out what the family had been doing on the site, but undertook to examine and review the case in detail.
-In December 2019, the Israeli investigation admitted a mistake had been made from an error in its data base, that had failed to note that it was a civilian area with, in the IDF's view, had some military use', for which Palestinian factions were to blame.
+Military officials in Israel stated that "civilian casualties are unavoidable in Gaza's teeming neighborhoods."
+The IDF, promising an investigation, stated that they were still trying to figure out what the family had been doing on the site, but undertook to examine and review the case in detail.
+In December 2019, the Israeli investigation admitted a mistake had been made from an error in its data base that had failed to note that it was a civilian area with, in the IDF's view, some military use, for which Palestinian factions were to blame.